 We get commissions for purchases made from our affiliates through links in this article.
 Learn More.

 Are you thinking of buying an E color diamond for your fiancé-to-be’s engagement ring or other diamond jewelry?
+Does a diamond like this seem like an absolute perfect choice for you?

 As the second highest grade on the diamond color scale, an E color diamond can seem like a smart alternative to a more expensive D color stone.
 Like D color diamonds, E color diamonds look almost completely colorless, giving them a beautiful, icy white appearance.

 While an E color diamond can sometimes be a smart purchase, there are a lot of situations in which you’ll be better off choosing a diamond with a slightly lower color grade that still appears colorless to the naked eye.
+After all, can you tell the difference between this E color diamond and this H color diamond?
+Wouldn’t you prefer to save the 20%?

 We’ve covered these situations below, as well as the basics of what E color diamonds are and how they fit into the diamond color scale.
 We’ve also compared several E color diamonds to a range of diamonds in other color grades to give you an idea of how they look in person.